Image

 - SCQF Credit Level Equivalence: 10

-- Prerequisites: A numerate first degree or equivalent experience
+- Prerequisites: A numerate first degree or equivalent experience is recommended

-- Total Hours: 30 hours study time + 1-day in-person workshop
+- Total Hours: 30 hours study time

 Course Duration and Dates

-- Course Duration: 6 weeks online + 1 in-person workshop
+- Course Duration: 6 weeks online

 Course Summary